Graph-Based Alternatives to LLMs for Human Simulation: Experiments

-\textbf{Results.} \Cref{table:table_inductive_question} reports mean accuracy. \ours equipped with the LLM-to-GNN mapping attains competitive performance.
-Although \ours does not outperform few-shot fine-tuning, we show that a lightweight LLM-to-GNN mapping significantly outperforms LLM prompting and closely follows fine-tuning performance.
+\paragraph{Results.} \Cref{table:table_inductive_question} reports results for setting 3. \ours, with the LLM-to-GNN representation mapping, remains competitive with all LLM-based methods, while requiring far fewer trainable parameters.
 This performance is achieved with LLM hidden states -- GNN output embedding pairs from 500 (\textsc{OpinionQA}), 150 (\textsc{Twin-2K}), or 20 (\textsc{Dunning-Kruger}) questions.
-We also observe that the choice of LLM affects \ours: accuracies achieved with \ours correlate with those of the corresponding LLM‑based baselines, indicating that gains from stronger LLMs translate through the mapping, consistent with prior observations \citep{sheng2025language}.
-Taken together, explicitly modeling the relational structure enables encoding meaningful representations of human choices, even generalizable to new questions.
+We also observe that the choice of LLM affects \ours: accuracies achieved with \ours correlate with those of the corresponding LLM‑based baselines, indicating that gains from stronger LLMs translate through the mapping \citep{sheng2025language}.